kareemgrant/Queen_Attack_Walkthrough/README.md

   end
 ```

-That's it for now, I'll detail my approach of the of the remaining tests, in the near future.
-Who know writing about code was so fun!
+That's it for now, I'll detail my approach to making the remaining tests green in the near future.
+Who knew writing about code was so much fun!